Harrogate to be included in first UK tour for 10 years by classical music sensation

 Combining solo performances with storytelling, Nicola will share a selection of shorter works - romantic, virtuosic, Celtic and folk-inspired.

-Billed as “personal and fun", the tour will swing Harrogate’s way on Thursday, December 4 when Bendetti will appear at the Royal Hall.
+Billed as “personal and fun", the tour will swing Harrogate’s way on Thursday, December 4 when Bendetti will appear at the Royal Hall courtesy of Harrogate International Festivals.

 The repertoire will include Paganini’s Caprice Nos 1 and 24; Sarasate’s Carmen Fantasie and Navarra, and Wieniawki’s Polonaise arranged by Steve Goss; Ponce’s Estrellita and Maxwell-Davis’ Farewell to Stromness arranged by Paul Campbell; Debussy’s Beau Soir arranged by Simon Parkin and a lot more.

-The full programme will be released on Nicola Benedetti’s next album on Decca Classics at the time of the tour.
+The full programme will feature on Nicola Benedetti’s next album on Decca Classics at the time of the tour.

-As well as her musical fame, Benedetti became the Festival Director of the Edinburgh International Festival in 2022, becoming both its first Scottish and its first female festival director since the event was first launched in 1947.
+As well as her musical fame, Benedetti became the festival director of the Edinburgh International Festival in 2022, becoming the first Scottish and first female festival director since the event was founded in 1947.